-To care for these luxe bath towels, use cool water and a mild detergent.
-Stick to the gentle cycle and do not use bleach, as it will damage a Turkish towel's delicate fibers.
-When drying your towels, use the low dryer setting with wool dryer balls to decrease the drying time and maintain their soft feel.
-Fold them immediately after the drying cycle is complete.
+To care for these luxe bath towels, use cool water and mild detergent.
+Stick to the gentle cycle and do not use bleach, as it will damage a Turkish or organic cotton towel's delicate fibers.
+When drying, use the low dryer setting with wool dryer balls to decrease the drying time and maximize softness.
+Fold towels immediately after drying.

 Waffle Weave Towels

 Lightweight waffle weave towels are crafted to be exceptionally quick-drying.
-To care for them, machine wash using cool water and a mild detergent.
+To care for them, machine wash using cool water and mild detergent.
 Do not bleach waffle weave towels.
 To dry, use the low heat setting with wool dryer balls.
-Be careful not to overdry, and remove the towels promptly after the drying cycle is complete.
+Be careful not to overdry, and remove the towels promptly after drying.

-If you’re the parent of a newborn or infant using the delicate, lightweight hooded baby towel, you can wash it with the rest of your baby’s laundry in cool water.
-Because an infant’s immune system hasn’t developed yet, it’s important to wash these towels after every use for at least the first few months.
+If you’re the parent of a newborn or infant using a delicate, lightweight hooded baby towel or baby washcloth, you can wash it with the rest of your baby’s laundry in cool water.
+Because an infant’s immune system hasn’t developed yet, it’s important to wash these towels after every use for the first few months.

-As your child grows and baths become more frequent, you can launder towels less frequently — every three to five uses is typically enough.
+As your child grows, you can launder towels every three to five uses.

-When washing, use a mild liquid soap that’s unscented and free of dyes to avoid irritating your baby’s sensitive skin.
-Cold water is recommended for regular washes; however, if the towel becomes soiled, wash it in warm or hot water to help disinfect the fabric.
+When washing, use a mild, unscented, dye-free liquid soap to avoid irritating your baby’s sensitive skin.
+Cold water is recommended for regular washes; however, you should wash soiled towels in warm or hot water to help disinfect the fabric.

 To launder beach towels, shake out the towels and let them dry first.
-It’s important to remove loose sand and dirt so they don't damage the cotton fibers during the wash cycle.
-Towels are machine washable and can go in the dryer.
-But keep in mind that because they’re typically lighter weight than bath towels, the drying cycle for beach towels may be shorter.
+It’s important to remove loose sand so they don't damage the cotton fibers during the wash cycle.
+Because beach towels are typically lighter weight than bath towels, their drying cycle may be shorter.

 Washcloths and Hand Towels